 In ambient, I have become a hardcore drone addict (in my opinion ‘ambient music’ should definitely never have a dance beat, although ‘Dance Music’ can have an ambient atmosphere….get it?).

-Apart from electronic music I was a dedicated funk addict (George Clinton & family, any funk ‘uncut’) since late 70’s.
-And I’ve been playing Reggae since the early 80’s and never got bored…- So maybe I’m a bit hard to profile.
+Apart from electronic music I was a dedicated funk addict (George Clinton & family, any funk ‘uncut’) since the late ’70s.
+And I’ve been playing Reggae since the early ’80s and never got bored…- So maybe I’m a bit hard to profile.

-A few years ago (starting in 2000) I was invited to create a long-form ambient-electronic mix for Dutch National Radio NPS.
+Some years ago (starting in 2000) I was invited to create a long-form ambient-electronic mix for Dutch National Radio NPS.
 These collages became a yearly tradition and I am very proud of some of them (all of these mixes are features on this weblog now!).
-I continued to create them for various dutch NPS radio programs, until in 2006 I got involved in compiling a radio show for dutch national broadcasting organisation NPS, called Folio.
+I continued to create them for various dutch NPS radio programs until in 2006 I got involved in compiling a radio show for dutch national broadcasting organisation NPS, called Folio.

 This was the moment I decided the Internet was a better platform for ‘niche’ music like ambient electronics.